 Once you’ve finished in the water, walk out onto powder-soft sands and get yourself a fresh coconut or ice-cold drink.

 Best Airbnb Near Bias Tugel | Yoga Bale House

 Overlooking Padangbai and the ocean from a hilltop, this is one of the prettiest places to stay in all of Bali.
 You can enjoy yoga and outdoor dining.

 Best Hostel Near Bias Tugel | Fat Barracuda

 This small hostel is the best place to stay on a budget in Padang Bai.
 It’s a great base for exploring Bias Tugel Beach and the surrounding hills.

 Family-Friendly Beach in Bali | Nusa Dua Beach

 - Who It’s For: Geger Beach in Nusa Dua is a quiet beach that’s perfect for families.
 The waters are calm, and there’s plenty to do nearby.

 - Don’t Miss: Waterblow – a reef that sees massive splashes during high tide!

-Not only is Nusa Dua a beautiful beach in Bali, but it’s also very big.
+Not only is Nusa Dua a beautiful beach in Bali, but it’s also huge.
 Besides that, there are loads of awesome family-friendly restaurants and attractions nearby.
-You’ll have your pick of the top luxurious resorts here and so it can be a bit pricey, which is the only downside.
+You’ll have your pick of the top luxurious resorts so it can be a bit pricey, which is the only downside.